 ¾ teaspoon salt

 ¾ cup sugar

 2 teaspoons vanilla

-Preheat the oven to 350 degrees.
-Line two cupcake pans with paper liners.
-You’ll need at least 24 cupcake liners.
+Preheat oven to 350 degrees.
+Line two baking pans with silicone baking mats.

-In a medium bowl, combine the flour, cocoa powder, baking soda, and salt. in a large mixer bowl, beat the butter, sugar, and brown sugar on medium for three minutes.
-Add the eggs, one at a time, beating for one minute after each addition.
-Stir in the vanilla.
-With the mixer running on low, add 1/3 of the flour mixture, then half of the buttermilk.
-Add another 1/3 of the flour mixture and the remaining milk, and then the final 1/3 of the flour.
-Stir in the pecans and coconut.
+In a medium bowl, whisk together the flour, baking powder, baking soda, cinnamon, and salt.
+In a large mixer bowl, beat the butter, brown sugar, and sugar on medium until light, about 3 minutes.
+Add the eggs, one at a time, mixing well after each addition.
+Add the vanilla and stir to combine.